Table of contents

 Depending on your climate and soil type, this may take anywhere from 6-10 months for mature rhizomes.
 Cut off any dead or damaged parts before storing in a cool and dry place!

-Ginger is a root commonly used as a spice in cooking, especially in Asian dishes.
-It has many health benefits and can help aid digestion, reduce inflammation, relieve nausea, and even boost immunity.
+Ginger is a root commonly used as a spice in cooking.
+It also has many health benefits and can help aid digestion, reduce inflammation, treat nausea, and even boost immunity.

 Cooking